hashicorp/go-plugin/docs/extensive-go-plugin-tutorial.md

 }
 ~~~

-What is happening here?
 What's Proto and what is GreeterClient?
 GRPC uses Google's protoc library to serialize and unserialize data. `proto.GreeterClient` is generated Go code by protoc.
 This code is a skeleton for which implementation detail will be replaced on run time.
 Well, the actual result will be used and not replaced as such.

 Back to our previous example.
 The RPC client calls a specific Plugin function called Greet for which the implementation will be provided by a Server that will be streamed back over the RPC protocol.